vitabaks/docs/docs/management/basic-commands.md

 Official [documentation](https://www.postgresql.org/docs/current/index.html)
 :::

-### Service Operations
+### Service

 :::note
 In a clustered environment, there is no need to manage PostgreSQL services separately, as Patroni handles this automatically.
-See Patroni "[Service Operations](#service-operations)" section.
+See Patroni "[Service](#service-operations)" section.
 :::

 ### logs